Military of the Grand Duchy of Finland: Napoleonic wars

-A Navy unit, Första Finska Sjö-Equipaget in Swedish, Suomen Meriekipaasi in Finnish was founded in 1830.
-It had up to 1000 men and officers.
+A Navy unit, the First Finnish Naval Equipage (Ensimmäinen Suomen meriekipaasi, Första Finska sjöekipaget) was founded in 1830.
+It had up to 1,000 men and officers.
+It was succeeded by the Finnish Cadre Equipage (Suomen kaaderiekipaasi, Finska kaderekipaget) in 1862.

 The ships were mostly small sailing vessels, but also comprised a couple of bigger steam frigates, the Rurik and the Kalevala, named after the Finnish national epic.
-Andra Finska Sjö-Equipaget, 2.
-Meriekipaasi was founded during the Åland War, part of the Crimean War.
+The Second Finnish Naval Equipage (Toinen Suomen meriekipaasi, Andra Finska sjöekipaget) was founded during the Åland War, part of the Crimean War.
 Finnish Navy artillery-men fought against the British and French fleets from the Santahamina island shore batteries during the siege of Fortress Sveaborg in Helsinki.

-Meriekipaasi's number of men was greatly reduced during the 1860s and −70's and finally the unit was disbanded in the 1880s.
+Naval crewmen were greatly reduced in number during the 1860s and 1870s and finally the unit was disbanded in the 1880s.